How a Failed CFA Exam Is Your Blessing in Disguise

 When we fail we feel unhappy.
 That’s perfectly normal.

 But today I’d like to convince you to be glad because you FAILED your Dec 2018 CFA exam.
 Yes!
 Be happy!
 ‘Cos a failed CFA exam – though surely not cool – is an opportunity for a meaningful change in your life!

-Think about it: by failing your exam you gained some valuable experience and it would be a pity to waste it… I’d say even more, what you decide to do now can affect your whole future life (read on to find why ).
+Just think about it.
+By failing your exam you gained some valuable (though bitter) experience and it would be a pity to waste it… I’d even say that what you decide to do now will substantially affect your whole future life (read on to find out why ).

-Right now, what you need to do is act upon your failure and you can make it into your 3 personal successes:
+That's the way I see it: you need to act upon your failure to make it into your 3 personal successes:

 - mindful acceptance of the unfortunate fail score,

 - fruitful CFA exam prep that builds on your failure,

 Just strictly follow this chronological and hierarchical order: from the small through the big to the GREAT success of yours and enjoy all the awesome things you are capable of.

 Learning From Failure

 First of all, the small success is something you must go for.
 Coming to terms with your failed CFA exam is essential for you as a human person.
-Psychologically, every failure is a difficult experience and to deal with it successfully, you need to work it through towards acceptance.
+Psychologically, every failure is a difficult experience and to deal with it successfully, you need to work your way through it (ideally, towards acceptance).
 That’s objectively how we – humans – function.